int2str/PathFinder/README.md

 `sudo apt install libfmt-dev libsfml-dev`

+To compile, simply type `ninja` in the project root.

 ### Running

-Tests can be run using the following command:
+Tests can be run using the following command (the optional -v paramter enables additional information):

-`./build/pathfinder_tests -t`
+`./build/pathfinder_tests -v`

-The -t paramter displays optional timing information.
 A tilemap path can be traced using the following command:

 `./build/trace_path data/5x5.json`